 Would you like to join the team?

-We have a team of over 80 people from the local area and further afield who volunteer on a regular basis at the Centre.
-Some volunteers help us with IT, the archive, health & safety, catering for our events, suppers and external hire of the Centre, accounting, contribute to and help with exhibitions, event planning and leading.
+We have a team of about 100 people from the local area and further afield who volunteer on a regular basis at the Centre.
+Some volunteers help us with IT, the archive, health & safety, looking after the premises, catering for our events, suppers and external hire of the Centre, accounting, contribute to and help with exhibitions, event planning and leading.
 About half volunteer at the Centre over the weekend when the tea room is open, some in the kitchen and some as wardens, meeting and greeting visitors.
 All our food is home made, including cakes, jams and chutneys and Bettys and Taylors have hired the Centre for meetings a number of times now.
 The tea room is an excellent opportunity to introduce passing customers to our wide ranging programme of events that are taking place at other times of the week.

 What we offer